Kosenuel/ansible-config-mgt/README.md

 # Hello World

 ### This is Emmanuel,
-and this is my first edit of this readme file, so I will verion it 1.0
+- And this is my first edit of this readme file, so I will verion it 1.0
+- This is my second edit, therefore, v2.0.